 An Open-Air Porch Provides a Family With Dining, Lounging and Hearth Space

 This young family of five had a sad patio off the back of their Roswell home.
 Out there, the hot Georgia sun was merciless during the summer.
-Wanting a pleasant shaded space they could use during the summer, they gave Innovative Construction a call.
+Wanting a pleasant shaded space they could use during the summer, they gave Innovative Design + Build a call.
 On their wishlist was a porch with an outdoor fireplace, dining space and lounge space.
 With shade, a breeze from a ceiling fan and a place to light a fire in the winter, they can enjoy the outdoor space all year round.

 The Porch Design Enhances the Architecture